How to Make Cat Treats:

 Store in an airtight container like a Mason jar for up to 2 months.
 Monitor your cat's weight and adjust treats as needed.

-Regarding Feeding Your Cat Fruit...
+Regarding Feeding Fruit to Your Cat...

 Here are some fruits that are safe for cats: